McGill-MMA-EnterpriseAnalytics/fourchetteurs/README.md

 ### Model Building

 We firstly took preprocessing steps to encode categorical variables, and normalize numerical variables.
 We then split the dataset into training and test sets to ensure a fair evaluation of model performance.
+Because of the unbalanced nature of the dataset, SMOTE was used to up-sample and balance the target variable.
-We implemented different classification algorithms, including Logistic Regression, Random Forest, XGBoost, CatBoost, AdaBoost, and Neural Networks, to predict client subscription to term deposits.
+We implemented different classification algorithms, including Logistic Regression, Random Forest, XGBoost, CatBoost, AdaBoost, KNN and Neural Networks, to predict client subscription to term deposits.
 We then explored clustering techniques such as K-Means, GMM, DBSCAN, Mean Shift, and Hierarchical clustering to segment the client base.

 ### Modelling Results
 Our models demonstrated varied performance, with the following highlights:
-* Classification Models: XGBoost achieved the highest accuracy, closely followed by CatBoost and AdaBoost.
-Logistic Regression and Neural Networks provided valuable insights despite lower accuracy.
+* Classification Models: XGBoost achieved the best performance (highest recall, F1 score and accuracy).
 * Clustering Models: Mean Shift, KNN, and GMM were identified as the best performing clustering techniques.
 They each had a different number of clusters: Mean Shift had four, GMM had two, and KNN had five.

 ### Interpretations
 The success of XGBoost and CatBoost underscores the effectiveness of gradient boosting techniques in handling complex datasets with mixed variable types.
-Our feature importance analysis highlighted key predictors for subscription likelihood, including number of employees, phoning landlines over cellphones, campaigning during the month of May.
+Our feature importance analysis highlighted key predictors for subscription likelihood, including number of employees (most likely an indicator tied to the socio-economic context), phoning landlines over cellphones, and campaigning during the month of May.
 Additionally using SHAP showed that the less often a client was contacted, the more likely they are to accept a term deposit.
 Our clustering results reveal distinct client segments, suggesting targeted marketing strategies could significantly improve campaign outcomes.
 The successful clusters in each model included non-subscribed users that could be the bank's target demographic.
 This shows the importance of the economic situation rather than the demographic details of clients.

 ### Conclusion
 This project illustrates the potential of machine learning to transform bank marketing strategies through predictive modeling and client segmentation.
 By accurately predicting client subscription likelihood and identifying distinct client segments, banks can tailor their marketing efforts more effectively, leading to improved conversion rates and enhanced customer satisfaction.